loading...

 Save

-Click the 'Save' button after you have chosen this set and completed all of the reps at the stated weight with good form.
-After you click 'Save', the system will recalculate and present you with a new list of suggestions.
-If you do not complete the set successfully, close the window without clicking 'Save' and select another set.
+Click the 'Save' button after you have chosen this Set and completed all of the reps at the stated weight with good form.
+After you click 'Save', the system will recalculate and present you with a new list of Set suggestions.
+If you do not complete the Set successfully, close the window without clicking 'Save' and select another Set.

 frequently asked questions